KHUSHBOO0012/SystemDesign/DesignTraining.md

 - Command and query responsibility segregation over DB.

 ## Transactional Outbox
+- It uses application server database to add another table outbox where every record is indication that this event need to be published.
-- As single transaction, you update DB as actual record and queuing to fire an event.
+- As single transaction, you update DB as actual record and outbox table to fire an event.
 - Sending duplicate event not a problem as channel would de-dup.

 ## Event Sourcing